Chile Relleno is a classic Mexican dish made with green peppers stuffed with melty cheese, dipped in batter, and fried to golden perfection.

 How to Store

-- Serve: You shouldn’t leave Chiles Rellenos at room temperature for more than two hours.
-They are best hot and fresh from the fryer or you can keep them warm in an oven for about an hour.
+- Serve: Don’t leave these at room temperature for more than two hours.
+They are best hot and fresh from the fryer or keep them warm in an oven for about an hour before serving.

-- Store: After it’s cooled, you can cover them in plastic wrap or put them in an airtight container to store in the fridge for 3 days.
-When you’re ready to serve the leftovers put them on a rimmed baking sheet and pop them in the oven to get the chiles warm and crisp up the coating.
+- Store: After cooled, you can cover them in plastic wrap or put them in an airtight container to store in the fridge for 3 days.
+When you’re ready to serve leftovers, place on a baking sheet and heat at 375 degrees until warmed through.

 Frequent Questions